 - Fried garlic

 - Combine chicken pieces, water, ginger, and salt in a large pot.
-Bring to a boil.
+Bring to a boil over medium-high heat.

-- Lower heat to medium and using a skimmer or spoon, skim the scum from the soup.
-Continue until scum is mostly removed.
+- Lower heat to medium so soup is gently boiling and, using a skimmer or spoon, remove the scum from the soup.
+Repeat until no more scum appears.

 - Rinse Chinese sausages.
 Cut each sausage in half lengthwise, then cut each side into diagonal strips.

 - Squeeze some of the liquid from the soaked Chinese mushrooms.
 Trim and discard the stems, then slice the mushroom caps.

 - Peel the daikon radish.
 Slice the daikon, creating discs approximately ¼" thick.
 Lay the discs flat on the cutting board and cut them into thick strips.